-A great overview of what coding for kids involves, the learning benefits of coding and 10 great, free online coding games sites your kids will love.
+Inside: A great overview of coding for kids, the learning benefits of coding and 18 best coding websites for kids.

 “Mum, you have to see this really cool game I coded in IT today.
 I created a drawing program that allows you to change the pen colour and everything!”

-My ten year old daughter has been learning to code at school for the past year now.
-She absolutely loves it.
-After all, when you’re ten it’s really cool to see a code that you have created and written work as you intended it to.
+My daughters have been learning to code at school for the past few years now.
+They absolutely love it.
+After all, as a kid it’s super cool to see a code that you have created work as you intended it to.
 Hey, I would think that’s pretty cool even now and I’m 40-something!

-There’s no denying that computer science is essential to our lives.
-Technology makes our lives easier (most of the time!) and everywhere you turn you are surrounded by technology.
-From your TV to your phone to your car and smart home appliances.
+There’s no denying that computer science is essential to our modern day lives.
+Technology makes our lives easier (most of the time!) and everywhere you turn you are surrounded by it – from your TV to your phone to your car and smart home appliances.

 Coding is the act of writing instructions for a computer to make the computer perform a task.
 Coding may also be called programming.
 A finished set of computer instructions is called a program.

 Every app, game and software program we use requires a coded program to work.
 Many of our household appliances and even our cars also require a coded program to work.